estuhub/genius-ai/README.md

 To install: `npm i replicate`
 To choose the audio generation API, go to Explore --> Audio Generation --> [Riffusion](https://replicate.com/riffusion/riffusion/api?tab=nodejs) and follow the commands.

+To choose the video generation API, use the search and find [Zeroscope](https://replicate.com/anotherjesse/zeroscope-v2-xl?input=nodejs).